Pi-Hole Review

 Blacklisting

-I am using approximately 35 separate blacklists on my Pi-hole which collectively
+I am using approximately 35 separate blacklists on my Pi-Hole which collectively

 block over 1.5 million malware, ad generation & telemetry sites.
 There are lists available for

-Smart TV's, Crypto, Malware, Streaming services, phishing, adult content, ad servers and more.
+Smart TV's, Crypto, Malware, streaming services, phishing, adult content, ad servers and more.

 You get to choose what you're blocking on your network.
 Simply include or exclude the lists or

-good idea to run the list update function pickup any additions.
+idea to run the list update function pickup any additions.

 DHCP Feature